vvatter/llm-pdf-remediation/DEVELOG.md

 The Acrobat-proven 2007 implementation was committed as `47a6e6d` and tagged `v0.4.0`.
-The golden rebuild then reused the saved reviewed plans for the 1996, 2004, and 2007 newsletters.
+The golden rebuild then reused the saved reviewed plans for the 1996, 2004, and 2007 documents.
 No model replanning or review calls were made.
 This isolated compiler and validation behavior from model variability.

 ### 2004 extraction gate failure